-- NEW: The flight was supposed to take passengers to a lodge, the lodge's owner says
+- The flight was supposed to take passengers to a lodge, the lodge's owner says

 - The aircraft "struck the runway and burned" at a southern Alaska airport, FAA says